-A neighborhood park is located in PA 1, at the corner of "D" Street and "A" Street.
+A neighborhood park is located in PA 1, at the corner of the Loop Road and a transecting street.
+This location would be deemed the most suitable location due to the conceptual grading and the terrain features but could vary depending on the final design.
 A Park Development Agreement, which describes the park facilities and additional off-site amenities, shall be approved prior to construction.
 It is anticipated that a playground with a separate tot lot, as well as a shaded picnic area, walking trail, drinking fountain may be constructed.